uidaholib/digital-collections-docs/content/collections/05-config.md

 title: Configure
 ---

-In your new collection branch, the first step is to [add your metadata CSV to "_data"](https://collectionbuilder.github.io/cb-docs/docs/metadata/uploading/).
+In your new collection branch, the first step is to [add your metadata CSV to the "_data" folder](https://collectionbuilder.github.io/cb-docs/docs/metadata/uploading/).

 Next, edit the ["_config.yml"](https://collectionbuilder.github.io/cb-docs/docs/config/) with your collection information.

 The "_config.yml" in our template is customized and does not exactly match the standard CB version.
+Comments in the file help explain how to fill in the fields.
 Pay attention to these options:

 - Do not change "url", "source-code", or "digital-assets"
 - Update "baseurl" following the pattern: `/digital/collectionstub`
 - Create a "title", "tagline", "description", and "keywords".
-Please keep in mind that these values will be used in machine markup and data derivatives--use plain text only!
+    - Please keep in mind that these values will be used in machine markup and data derivatives--use plain text only!
+Do not add formatting or links.
+    - Keywords are general subjects for the full collection.
+Apply multiple separating by semicolon `;`, including spaces so it is readable, e.g. `Idaho; Forestry; Recreation`.
-- Update "metadata" to your CSV's name, which should be the collection stub
+- Update "metadata" to match your metadata CSV's name
+    - the CSV name should be the same as the collection stub.
+Do not include ".csv"!

 ## Preview Locally